-This program may not be completed with a minor.
+This program may be completed with a minor.

 Use of 4xxx courses toward program requirements is permitted under certain conditions with adviser approval.

 A minimum GPA of 3.00 is required for students to remain in good standing.

 At least 2 semesters must be completed before filing a Degree Program Form.

 PhD students are expected to obtain teaching experience through assisting with course instruction three times.
 Teaching experience is subject to the policies of the advisor's department or division.

 Thesis work may be conducted in the laboratory, clinic, or field, either locally or internationally.

 Required Coursework

 Orientation Course

 NUTR 8621 - Presentation Skills (1.0 cr)

 Core Courses

 NUTR 5625 - Nutritional Biochemistry (3.0 cr)

 NUTR 5626 - Nutritional Physiology (3.0 cr)

 NUTR 5622 - Vitamin and Mineral Biochemistry (3.0 cr)

+NUTR 5624 - Nutrition and Genetics (2.0 cr)

 Advanced Topics Courses

-Take at least two courses from the following list after completing two semesters in the program:

-NUTR 8620 - Advances in Nutrition (2.0 cr)

-NUTR 8611 {Inactive}(2.0 cr)

-Remaining Nutrition Coursework

-Take at least 2 credits from the following:

-NUTR 5627 - Nutritional and Food Toxicology (3.0 cr)

-or NUTR 8xxx

-Outside Coursework

-PhD students must complete at least 12 credits outside the major, including at least one statistics course and at least one methods course.

-Statistics Course

-Take at least one statistics course from the following list.
-A different statistics course can be substituted with advisor approval.

-PUBH 6450 - Biostatistics I (4.0 cr)

-or PUBH 6451 - Biostatistics II (4.0 cr)

-or PUBH 6414 - Biostatistical Literacy (3.0 cr)

-or STAT 5021 - Statistical Analysis (4.0 cr)

-Research Methods Course

-Take one or more courses totaling at least two credits of research methods coursework from this list, or graduate-level methods coursework from another field with advisor approval.

-ANSC 5091 - Research Proposals: From Ideas to Strategic Plans (3.0 cr)

-NURS 8173 - Principles and Methods of Implementing Research (3.0 cr)

-PUBH 6341 - Epidemiologic Methods I (3.0 cr)

-PUBH 6617 {Inactive}(3.0 cr)

-PUBH 6803 - Conducting a Systematic Literature Review (3.0 cr)

-PUBH 6806 - Principles of Public Health Research (2.0 cr)

-FSCN 4622 - Nutritional Toxicology, the basic science of diet-related toxicants (3.0 cr)

-PUBH 6902 {Inactive}(2.0 cr)

-PUBH 6903 {Inactive}(2.0 cr)

-PUBH 6914 - Community Nutrition Intervention (3.0 cr)

-Doctoral Thesis Credits

-Take at least 24 credits of the following:

-NUTR 8888 - Thesis Credit: Doctoral (1.0 - 24.0 cr)
+All students must take Nutr 8620.

+NUTR 8620 - Advances in Nutrition (2.0 cr) Outside Coursework All doctoral students must complete a minimum of 12 credits of outside coursework.
+Students must take one graduate level statistics course, one graduate level research methods course, and any other graduate level course to meet the 12 credit minimum.
+Statistics Course Take at least one statistics course from the following list.
+A different graduate level statistics course can be substituted with advisor approval.
+PUBH 6450 - Biostatistics I (4.0 cr) or PUBH 6451 - Biostatistics II (4.0 cr) or PUBH 6414 - Biostatistical Literacy (3.0 cr) or STAT 5021 - Statistical Analysis (4.0 cr) Research Methods Course Take one or more courses totaling at least two credits of research methods coursework from this list, or graduate-level methods coursework from another field with advisor approval.
+ANSC 5091 - Research Proposals: From Ideas to Strategic Plans (3.0 cr) or NURS 8173 - Principles and Methods of Implementing Research (3.0 cr) or PUBH 6341 - Epidemiologic Methods I (3.0 cr) or PUBH 6617 {Inactive}(3.0 cr) or PUBH 6803 - Conducting a Systematic Literature Review (3.0 cr) or PUBH 6806 - Principles of Public Health Research (2.0 cr) Additional Outside Coursework Other courses may be from any field, but must be at the 5000 or 8000 level.
+Exceptions: 6000 level courses from Public Health are allowed.
+Doctoral Thesis Credits Take at least 24 credits of the following: NUTR 8888 - Thesis Credit: Doctoral (1.0 - 24.0 cr)